Borderline Mothers: Borderline Personality Disorder's Effects On Children

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

 Living with a mother or parental figure with a mental illness like borderline personality disorder (BPD) can be complicated.
-If a parent seems to be exhibiting behaviors and symptoms correlated with certain mental illnesses, you're not alone, and there are ways to find support, whether you're a teen or an adult.
+If your mother seems to be exhibiting behaviors and symptoms correlated with certain mental illnesses, you're not alone, and there are ways to find support, whether you're a teen or an adult.

 Getty